Canon 7D II vs Panasonic G80

 - Easier file upload: Has wifi built in for automatic backup or image transfer to the web.

 - Faster buffer clearing: Supports a more advanced SD data transfer standard (UHS-II vs UHS-I).

 - More affordable: Was introduced into a lower priced category (50 percent cheaper at launch).

 - More modern: Reflects 2 years of technical progress since the 7D Mark II launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the G80 emerges as the winner of the match-up (15 : 13 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the G80 emerges as the winner of the match-up (17 : 14 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 |Canon T6i« »||-||75/100||4.5/5||4.5/5||4.5/5||Feb 2015||749||-||Canon T6i|

 |Canon SL1« »||+||78/100||4/5||4/5||4/5||Mar 2013||549||-||Canon SL1|